This is what the crisis along the US border looks like | KRDO

 Now on his way to New York, Brian said he’ll never forget the look in his mother’s eyes as she fell.

-In the lead-up to what was meant to be the Title 42 expiration date, border authorities in the Rio Grande Valley encountered between 900 and 1,200 migrants daily during the past two weeks, a federal law enforcement source told CNN.
+In the last two weeks, border authorities in the Rio Grande Valley at Texas’ southern tip encountered between 900 and 1,200 migrants daily, a federal law enforcement source told CNN.
+That’s reminiscent of a surge in 2019, when agents encountered at least 1,000 daily, the source said.

 And a senior Border Patrol official said last week more than 2,400 migrants crossed into the US near El Paso daily over the weekend, describing the number as a “major surge in illegal crossings” in the area.